Best credit cards for newcomers to Canada

 Prepaid credit cards are simple to use: you load your own money onto the card before spending.
 With no debt incurred and no interest charges, it's a hassle-free way to shop.
 Plus, you earn points and can build credit history while enjoying unique card benefits.

-Secured credit cards for new immigrants
+Secured credit cards for newcomers

 If you’re not interested in signing up for a complete immigrant banking program, but still wish to improve your credit score, we recommend getting a secured credit card.
 A secured credit card is an easy way to get access to credit without a credit history, or with bad credit.
 Banks simply ask applicants to match their desired credit limit (the maximum amount of money you can spend with the credit card) with a cash deposit beforehand.